ArtDev-HE/ai-ticket-management-system/docs/DEV_PREPROD_CHECKLIST.md

 		 - Note: the signing uses `CHAT_EXPORT_SECRET` and may fall back to `JWT_SECRET` or a dev secret if env not set.
 	 - Why temporary: the flow is useful for dev but must be configured securely for production — especially key management and verification.
 	 - Suggested remediation:
+	 	 - Note: current dev implementation falls back to `process.env.JWT_SECRET` or a hard-coded dev secret when `CHAT_EXPORT_SECRET` is not set (see `src/routes/chat.js`).
+This is a development convenience and MUST be removed before production.
+Production deployments should require `CHAT_EXPORT_SECRET` and fail to start if it is missing.
 	 	 - Require `CHAT_EXPORT_SECRET` to be provided in production (fail fast on startup if absent).
 Do not fall back to `JWT_SECRET` or a dev secret in production.
 	 	 - Audit the export format and signature algorithm.
 The current export embeds a single-line signed JSON payload between HTML comment markers in the exported Markdown file:
 	 		 - <!--CHAT_EXPORT_JSON_START {..signed json..} CHAT_EXPORT_JSON_END-->